 A highway is defined as a major and significant, well-constructed road that is capable of carrying reasonably heavy to extremely heavy traffic.
 Highways are roadways that have a higher speed limit than other roads.
 They are broader and usually have multiple lanes for traffic.
 But highways can also be two-lane roads with wider shoulders.

-King’s Highway was the first route to completely link the 13 colonies together with one another; however it was not the most popular and soon after construction, it was not the only route available.
 The road was originally a Native American footpath that was widened and improved by the colonists in the 1600s.
 It became an important trade route, connecting the New England colonies with New York City and the southern colonies.

-Along the route, there are numerous communities today with a King Street, King’s Road, or King Avenue, all remaining from the days when it was called the King’s Highway.
-In 1735, it was basically a trail.
+Kings Highway was the first route to completely link the 13 colonies together with one another; however it was not the most popular and soon after construction, it was not the only route available.

 By 1750 the entire road was in place.
 The road's 1,300 miles (2,100 km) connected Charleston, South Carolina to Boston, Massachusetts.
 Later, it would be extended to Savannah, Georgia.
 The King’s Highway was the most important road in colonial America and served as the major transportation route for the colonies.

 It played a vital role in the American Revolution as a military route and was used by George Washington's army during the war.
-It was also used by early colonists for trade and transportation of goods.
+Kings Highway was also used by early colonists for trade and transportation of goods.
 Ironically it played a critical role in the independence of the U.S. from England after it was ordered to be built by Charles II of England.

-A documentary film titled "Kings Highway Film" was created about the King’s Highway and many of the landmarks along the road.
+The road traversed diverse landscapes, including forests, plains, rivers, and mountains.

 Tom Petty and the Heartbreakers even wrote a song about King's Highway, titled "Kings Highway" with the chorus line "Lover I await the day, Good fortune comes our way, And we'll ride down the King's Highway, Yeah yeah."

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.